Here are the last 10 stations worked (HF with 100W)

 Received 6 Meter WAS (Worked All States) Award #1003

-The latest new ones confirmed on 6 Meters are E7DX (Bosnia/Herzegovina) & HA3UU (Hungary).
+The latest DX countries confirmed on 6 Meters include E7DX (Bosnia/Herzegovina), HA3UU (Hungary) and FK8CP (New Caledonia).

 Received 50 MHz WAZ award #99 with 29 CQ zones confirmed (25 needed for 6M WAZ).

 Received 50 MHz VUCC Award #1734 from the ARRL.
-My 6 Meter total now stands at 853 worldwide grids worked, with 775 confirmed.
+My 6 Meter total now stands at over 950 grids worked and 913 confirmed.

-I'm still having lots of fun in HamRadio after over 54 years of operating.
+I'm still having lots of fun in HamRadio after 58 years of operating.

 73, Rich - K1HTV